Finite element approximation of Lyapunov equations related to parabolic stochastic PDEs: Notation and abstract setting

+where we denote $a \lesssim b$ if there exists a generic constant $C$ such that $a \le C b$ and the size of the constant is of minor relevance.

 Next, we introduce spatial approximation spaces.
-Let $(V_h)_{h \in (0,1]}$ be a family of finite dimensional subspaces of $\dot{H}^1$, where $h$ denotes the refinement parameter.
+Let $(V_h)_{h \in (0,1]}$ be a family of finite-dimensional subspaces of $\dot{H}^1$, where $h$ denotes the refinement parameter.
 We equip $V_h$ with the same inner product as $H$ so that for an operator $T \in \LB(V_h)$,

-Here $P_h: \dot{H}^{-1} \to V_h$ is the generalized orthogonal projector (see, e.g., \cite[Section 3.2]{kruse2013}) which coincides with the standard orthogonal projector when restricted to $H$.
+Here $P_h: \dot{H}^{-1} \to V_h$ is the generalized orthogonal projector (see, e.g., \cite[Section~3.2]{kruse2013}) which coincides with the standard orthogonal projector when restricted to $H$.
 Let $A_h: V_h \to V_h$ be the unique operator defined for $\phi_h,\psi_h \in V_h$ by